dictyBase/dicty-stock-center/README.md

 that you have your own [Kubernetes](https://kubernetes.io/) cluster running.
 Documentation for the cloud deployment process can be found [here](https://github.com/dictyBase/Migration/tree/master/deployment).

+The general workflow is to cut a `feature` or `hotfix` branch (see [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)) then open a pull request when it is ready to merge into `develop`.
+We have a CI pipeline set up with GitHub Actions that will run unit tests, Flow type checking, ESLint and other tasks for every pull request.
+When those checks pass, the branch can then be merged into `develop`.

-The general idea is that after every git commit a new Docker image is built based on that commit, pushed to Docker Hub, then the corresponding Helm chart is upgraded with that image tag inside your cluster.
+Every merge into `develop` will trigger a workflow that builds a new Docker image based on that commit, pushes it to Docker Hub, then upgrades the corresponding pod in your cluster.

 ## Local Development